Steel French Doors: A Complete Buyer's Guide

 One of the best things about choosing steel French doors is that you’re not stuck with a one-size-fits-all solution.
 You can tailor almost every detail to match your home’s architecture and your personal style.
 From the color and finish to the type of glass and hardware, you have the creative freedom to design a door that’s uniquely yours.
 Let’s walk through some of the most popular ways to customize your new steel doors.

-Choosing Your Color and Finish
+Find the Perfect Color and Finish

 The finish of your steel doors sets the tone for the entire entryway or patio.
 While classic black is a timeless choice that offers a bold, graphic look, you aren’t limited to it.
 Modern

-Selecting the Right Glass for Privacy and Light
+Glass Options for Privacy and Natural Light

 The glass you choose for your French doors plays a huge role in balancing natural light, privacy, and style.
 For spaces where you want to maximize views and sunlight, like a living room opening to a backyard, clear glass is the perfect option.
 If you need more privacy for a front entryway or a home office, consider frosted or tinted glass.
 These options diffuse light beautifully without allowing a clear view inside.
 For a touch of texture and a contemporary feel, reeded or fluted glass is an excellent choice.
 Your glass selection can truly transform a room, making it feel more open and connected to the outdoors while suiting your specific privacy needs.